thedimlebowski/Trading-Gym/README.md

 `pip install keras`

-And install you favorite backend, such as tensorflow or theano:
+And install your favorite backend, such as tensorflow or theano:

 `pip install tensorflow`